 Yes and No.

-For some countries, the above PCR test requirement is not needed to transit in Dubai as long as the passenger is not leaving the airport or going through customs.
+For most countries, the above PCR test requirement is not needed to transit in Dubai as long as the passenger is not leaving the airport or going through customs.

 Emirates has relaunched its Dubai Connect program, which gives eligible passengers a free hotel stay during a long layover.